Open Nav

 Have you ever wondered how to check body temperature with an iPhone?

-As you know, iOS offers a lot of useful applications.
-There are apps you can use to talk to when you’re bored, tools to transform your voice in an unconventional way or apps where the main character is a woman who does nothing but look at you.
-However, as body measuring equipment becomes more and more popular, we begin to expect something more from our smartphones.
+As you know, iOS offers a ton of useful applications.
+There are apps you can talk to when you’re bored, tools to transform your voice in an unconventional way or apps where the main character is a woman who does nothing but look at you.
+However, as body measuring equipment becomes more and more popular, we're starting to expect more from our smartphones.
 Research shows that we start to think about our health more often and business or entertainment applications are becoming less important.
-This is certainly in part a result of the pandemic.
+This is certainly due in part to the pandemic.

-Moreover, it is more and more often the case that smartphone manufacturers install sensors capable of measuring parameters that in the past could be only measured by separate devices, for example, heart rate monitors or oximeters.
+Moreover, smartphone manufacturers are increasingly equipping their devices with sensors capable of measuring parameters that previously required dedicated instruments, such as heart rate monitors or oximeters.
 Galaxy Note 4, for example, is a smartphone that can measure your blood oxygen saturation, which makes it a convenient tool for estimating your SpO2.
-It’s a wonderful news for us all, since we are so strongly attached to our phones and now they can also act as our personal doctors.
+It's a wonderful news for us all, since we are so attached to our phones, and now they can also act as our personal doctors.

 Continuous Skin Temperature Monitoring with Aidmed One